We have a small number of places available every year for students to study for a PhD. These are funded by the MRC.

 Funding usually covers the fees for the PhD and a tax-free payment, the "maintenance stipend".
 Fully funded studentships are available to eligible applicants with a "relevant connection" to the UK.
 Applicants from the EU who cannot demonstrate a relevant connection, through ordinary residence in the UK for 3 years, may apply for a 'fees-only' award.

-2 PhD Studentships in Medical Statistics and Clinical Trials Methodology, apply now until 17 April 2017 – More information is available on the UCL website.
+3 PhD Studentships in Medical Statistics and Clinical Trials Methodology, are currently available – More information can be found on the UCL website.